DLR-AMR/T8code.jl/README.md

 generate new bindings, please follow the instructions in the `dev` folder and copy the generated files to the appropriate places in `src`.

+## Open Issues

+  - No support for custom version of MPI and/or p4est and t8code yet.
+  - No support for Windows platform yet.

 ## Authors

 T8code.jl is mainly maintained by [Johannes Markert](https://jmark.de) (German